tscircuit/simple-3d-svg/README.md

 ### `showAxes`

-Set `showAxes` to `true` to draw a small XYZ axis guide (about 5% of the SVG size) in the lower left corner.
+Set `showAxes` to `true` to draw a small XYZ axis guide (about 8% of the SVG size) in the lower left corner.
+Each arrow is labeled and points toward the positive X, Y, or Z direction.

 ```ts
 renderScene(